· 4 min read

 The good news: decaying articles are usually cheaper to fix than to replace.
 A refresh — updating examples, adding a section, tightening the lead, refreshing the date — typically restores 60–90% of original traffic.

 OutscoreAgent watches every article you publish through the platform.
 When one drops 5+ positions or loses 30% of clicks, you get an alert.
-One click rewrites it around what's currently ranking — URL, slug, metadata intact, with full version history and rollback.
+One click rewrites it around what is currently ranking, with URL, slug, and metadata intact plus full version history.
+If you are also struggling with articles that never ranked in the first place, see why AI articles fail to rank.